|Alma Mater:||UC San Diego|

 • HERO Sports News (10/4/16)

-During Jones' first 14 years on the staff, the Tritons posted an overall record of 210-55-34 (.759), with eight California Collegiate Athletic Association (CCAA) banners, 11 NCAA Division II Championship appearances, four West Region crowns and two national runner-up placements.
+During Jones' 15 years as an assistant on the staff, the Tritons posted an overall record of 229-58-36 (.765), with 10 California Collegiate Athletic Association (CCAA) banners (three regular-season and seven tournament), 12 NCAA Division II Championship appearances, five West Region crowns and two national runner-up placements.
 She was part of the 2016 National Soccer Coaches Association of America (NSCAA) Division II West Region Staff of the Year under the award's new format.

 In 2017, the Tritons earned their first West Region trophy since 2012, knocking off defending national champion Western Washington in the final, 2-0, in front of the home crowd.
 For the second year in a row, they swept the CCAA regular-season and tournament titles, achieving the latter in La Jolla as well through a come-from-behind thriller, 4-3, over Sonoma State.
 UC San Diego went unbeaten in league play for a second season in succession, at 10-0-1, and finished 17-2-3 overall after elimination in the national quarterfinals.